 The most obvious examples are the covenant meals.
-In the OT with the Passover (Ex.
-12:17) and in the NT with the Lord’s Supper (Mt.
+In the Old Testament’s Passover meal (Ex.
+12:17) and the New Testament’s Communion meal (Mt.
 26:26-28), God instructs us to commemorate and celebrate our redemption with a meal.
 Food draws us together and gives us a chance to give thanks and reflect on God’s goodness around the table.

 Feasting in the OT

-Notice this intriguing verse in Exodus.
-After the seventy elders of Israel ascend the mountain and see God, it says, “they beheld God, and ate and drank” (Ex.
-24:11; cf. 18:12).
-Somehow the sight and presence of God led not to silence and stillness but eating and drinking.
-So yes, a big lunch after Easter services is entirely appropriate.
-In Deuteronomy we see a number of times where part of worship is partaking of food (Dt.
+In Deuteronomy, we see a number of times where part of worship is partaking of food (Dt.
 12:12; 14:23-29).
 After Ezra reads the Law to the people they mourn and weep, not a bad response to the reminder of their sin and God’s redemption.
 However, Nehemiah tells them: “Go your way.
 Eat the fat and drink sweet wine and send portions to anyone who has nothing ready, for this day is holy to our Lord.
 And do not be grieved, for the joy of the LORD is your strength…And all the people went their way to eat and drink and to send portions and to make great rejoicing, because they had understood the words that were declared to them” (Neh.
 8:10, 12).
 First, good news, but then good food and wine.

-God wants to enjoy Him as we enjoy the physical gifts he created us to find pleasure in, and that certainly includes food.
-But, what else might God be intending to point to or teach us in our feasting?
+But what else might God intend to teach us in our feasting?
 We’ll look at two examples, one from the OT and one from the NT.
 “How precious is your steadfast love, O God!
 The children of mankind take refuge in the shadow of your wings.
 They feast on the abundance of your house, and you give them drink from the river of your delights.
 For with you is the fountain of life; in your light do we see light” (Ps.
 36:7-9).

-In the context of God’s love towards us, his power for us, and his desire for us to desire and delight in him he mixes in the metaphor of eating and drinking.
-Just like a feast signifies abundance and plenty, God reminds us his provisions and gifts to us are endless.
-We come to him, feasting on his abundance, and drinking up life and joy in him.
-In inviting us into fellowship with himself God is hosting us to an all you can eat buffet where the food and drink never disappoint and they never run out.
-He’s calling us to feast and be made full as we are fed by his love, refreshed by his presence, and strengthened by his power.
+The metaphor of eating and drinking also points to a yearning within us to be satisfied in God.
+Just like a feast signifies abundance and plenty, God reminds us His provisions and gifts to us are endless.
+We come to Him, feasting on His abundance, and drinking up life and joy in Him.
+In inviting us into fellowship, God hosts us to an all you can eat buffet where the food and drink never disappoint and they never run out.
+He’s calling us to feast and be made full as we are fed by his love, refreshed by His presence, and strengthened by His power.

 Feasting in the NT